SakethD12345/LLM-Comparer/README.md

    - **Advanced**: Comprehensive NLP analysis with NER and topic modeling
 5. **Compare Responses**: Click the analysis button to view detailed comparisons
 6. **Review Results**: Explore similarity scores, entities, topics, and complexity metrics

+### Conversation Mode
+1. **Switch to Conversation Mode**: Use the mode selector to switch to conversation mode
+2. **Start New Conversation**: Click "New Chat" to begin a new conversation
+3. **Send Messages**: Type messages and both models will respond with context
+4. **View Analysis**: Switch to the Analysis tab to see conversation insights
+5. **Manage Conversations**: Use the sidebar to switch between saved conversations
+6. **Compare Patterns**: Analyze how models behave over extended conversations

 ## Tech Stack